 Crisis Management Structure and Activities

-In the event of a disaster, accident, or compliance-related incident at the Group, the division involved will report to the risk management supervising section at the head office as per standards for determining the level of reporting, which are set in advance.
-If the reported event is of a scale significant enough to warrant the involvement of Group management or multiple divisions and/or companies, the risk management supervising section will refer the matter to a response team designated in advance, and an Emergency Countermeasure Headquarters, chaired by the Company President, will be established.
-The Headquarters will work to understand the situation and formulate a provisional response, and if necessary will promptly report on the matter to customers and related parties.
+In the event of a disaster, accident, or compliance-related incident at the Group, the division involved will report to the risk management supervising section or the divisions in charge of risk management as per standards for determining the level of reporting, which are set in advance.
+If the reported event is of a scale significant enough to warrant the involvement of Group management or multiple divisions and/or companies, the risk management supervising section will refer the matter to a response team designated in advance, and an Emergency Countermeasure Headquarters, chaired by the President, will be established.
+The headquarters will work to understand the situation and formulate a provisional response, and, if necessary, will promptly report on the matter to customers and related parties.

 Business Continuity Planning